Zaimwa9/apiSnips/README.md

 Everything happens on [Snips](https://snips.ai/).
 Link an app to this repo and you are all set up.

 To fully benefit from the data, you can plug a front (e.g https://github.com/Zaimwa9/frontRasp/)

+If the port is busy you can change it in `/var/lib/snips/skills/yourAction/config.ini` and restart `sudo systemctl restart 'snips-*'`